Vani9411/jenkinsfile-deploy-application/README.md

 🚀 Build & Push Docker Image to Docker Hub using Jenkins Pipeline

-This project demonstrates how to automate building a Docker image and pushing it to Docker Hub using a Jenkins CI/CD Pipeline.
+In this project, I automated the process of building a Docker image and pushing it to Docker Hub using a Jenkins pipeline.
+This setup helps to create a simple CI/CD flow for containerized applications.

 ---

-🎯 Project Overview

-In this project, we:
+✨ What This Project Does

-1. Build a Docker image for an application using Jenkins Pipeline.
+Automatically builds a Docker image whenever the pipeline runs

-2. Push the Docker image to Docker Hub automatically after a successful build.
+Pushes the image to Docker Hub with version tags and latest tag

-3. Integrate Jenkins with Docker and Docker Hub for a fully automated CI/CD workflow.
+Makes it easy to integrate with future deployments like Kubernetes or cloud servers

 ---

-🛠️ Tools & Technologies
+🛠 Tools I Used

-Jenkins – CI/CD tool for automation
+Jenkins – To create and manage the CI/CD pipeline

-Docker – Containerization platform
+Docker – To containerize the application

-Docker Hub – Container registry for storing images
+Docker Hub – To store and manage Docker images

-GitHub – Source code repository for the project
+GitHub – To host the source code

-Linux (Ubuntu/CentOS) – Jenkins server environment
+Linux (Ubuntu) – For the Jenkins and Docker environment